gianmarco2112/ing-sw-2024-schifone-viani-vicentini-zhang/README.md

 The project consists of a Java version of the board game *Codex Naturalis*.

 The project includes:
-- High level uml diagram;
+- High level UML Class Diagram;
-- Complete uml diagram;
+- Complete UML Class Diagram;
-- uml documentation of the comunication protocol between client and server
+- UML documentation of the communication protocol between client and server;
 - Peer Reviews of model and network of group GC-39;
 - Source code of the game implementation;
 - Source code of junit tests;